kriss-kad/NM404_AzmuthStar/README.md

 ##AzmuthStar_Requirements directory contains two sub directories:

-#1> Shapefile [You can also use your own shapefile for land water descrimination: Just go to the preprocessing.py and paste your shapefile path to LineNo 37.]
+>1.
+Shapefile [You can also use your own shapefile for land water descrimination: Just go to the preprocessing.py and paste your shapefile path to LineNo 37.]

-#2> yolo_weights [You can also use your own yolo .weights file & .cfg by replacing them]
+>2. yolo_weights [You can also use your own yolo .weights file & .cfg by replacing them]

-Move Shapefile Directory to processes/
+######Move Shapefile Directory to processes/

-Move .weight and .cfg file in Object_detection/
+######Move .weight and .cfg file in Object_detection/